An energy stable and conservative multiplicative dynamical low-rank discretization for the Su-Olson problem: Discretization of the multiplicative system

 \subsection{Time discretization}

 From \cite{baumann2024} we know that constructing an energy stable scheme for the Su-Olson problem is challenging.
 For the advection form of the equations we start from \eqref{eqs-naive: Bg semidiscrete} and apply an explicit Euler step to transport terms.
-The potentially stiff absorption terms are treated implicitly and the time derivative $\partial_t B$ is approximated by its difference quotient.
+The potentially stiff absorption term is treated implicitly and the time derivative $\partial_t B$ is approximated by its difference quotient.
 We obtain the following fully discrete space-time discretization

 that describes one time step from time $t_0$ to time $t_1 = t_0 + \Delta t$ and holds for all further time steps equivalently.
 For the conservative form \eqref{eqs: Bg semidiscrete} we again apply an explicit Euler step to the transport parts, treat the absorption terms implicitly and approximate $\partial_t B$ by its difference quotient.
 In addition, we add a factor $\frac{B^1}{B^0}$ in the absorption term of \eqref{eq: Bg semidiscrete g}.
 This gives the fully discrete scheme